Register your organ donation decision

-The law around organ donation is changing in spring 2020.
-All adults in England will be considered to have agreed to be an organ donor when they die, unless they have recorded a decision not to donate or are in one of the excluded groups.
+The law around organ donation changed on 20th May 2020.
+All adults in England are now considered to have agreed to be an organ donor when they die, unless they have recorded a decision not to donate or are in one of the excluded groups.

-The law is being changed to help save and improve more lives; for Laura and Faizan it brings fresh hope.
+The law was changed to help save and improve more lives; for Laura and Faizan it brings fresh hope.

 (Picture: Faizan, from Blackburn, is waiting for his third kidney transplant)

 Faizan says, “I hope the new law is a catalyst for more people to talk about and share their decision with loved ones about organ donation, especially people from the Black, Asian and minority ethnic community who tend to shy away from such a topic as they believe or assume that organ donation is not permissible.